manuwarfare/photoshopCClinux/README.md

 * works on any Linux distribution

 ## :warning: Requirements
-1- use a 64bit edition of your distro
+1- Use a 64bit edition of your distro

-2-make sure the following packages are already installed on your Linux distro
+2- Make sure the following packages are already installed on your Linux distro
 * `wine`
 * `wine64`
 * `winetricks`